zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 I've tried to be as impartial as possible with these definitions.
 To that end, they focus on the _what_ and totally avoid the _why_.
 If you want do go down that rabbit hole, I suggest you start with [this article](https://techcrunch.com/2016/03/05/how-we-may-mesh/).
 In short, the pro-CoC group believes that CoCs make project communities more welcoming.
 The anti-CoC crowd is a bit more varied in their specific beliefs, but they agree that the CoC cure is worse than the disease.

 Lastly, I should mention that the most contentious part of CoCs relate to their scope.
-CoCs that only consider your actions within official group spaces — mailing lists, forums, conventions, pull requests, etc. — are significantly less contentious than CoCs that consider other public forums like twitter.
+CoCs that only consider your actions within official group spaces — mailing lists, forums, conventions, pull requests, etc. — are significantly less contentious than CoCs that include other public forums like twitter.
 In fact, it was my defense of [a scope change in the Go CoC](https://blog.golang.org/conduct-2018) that inspired me to write this post.

 ### Comparison